Knowing how to use leading lines in

-Leading lines are a powerful compositional tool that photographers use to improve the framing, composition, and mood of their photos.
-While composition is used in other art forms, the term leading lines is rarely used outside of photography.
-Leading lines are one of the simplest ideas in composition, but also the most powerful because they draw your viewers into your photos.
+Leading lines are a powerful compositional tool that you can use to improve the framing, composition, and mood of your photos.
+While the composition is used in other art forms, the term leading lines is rarely used outside

 Our brains are hardwired to unconsciously follow lines.
-As a photographer, you can use that to your advantage because you know that when someone is looking at your photograph, their eyes will follow the lines.
-If you place your subject at the end of the lines, you can lead your viewers eye to the subject.
+As a photographer, you can use leading lines to your advantage.
+When you are aware of this, you know when someone is looking at your photograph, their eyes will follow the leading lines.
+If you place your main subject at the end of the lines, you can lead your viewer’s eye to it.

-Normally we read left to right, top to bottom, and that’s the way our eyes view a photograph.
-If you have an image with a lot of leading lines, you’ll stare at that image a lot longer, you’ll view it differently, and you’ll feel differently.
+In most cultures, people learn to read left to right, top to bottom.
+This is the way our eyes naturally view a photograph.
+If you see a photo with strong leading lines, you’ll stare at that image a lot longer, you’ll view it differently, and you’ll feel different.

 There are several elements available to photographers when composing a photograph.
+Leading lines are only one of them.
 The use of one or more of these elements can dramatically change the look and feel of a photograph.
-There are no requirements or rules in composition and photographers often use two or more elements to create a compelling image.
+Even though there are so-called rules of composition, they are better viewed as guidelines to help improve your photos.
+In any image, photographers can use two or more elements to create a compelling image.